kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

     indices: torch.Tensor | None
     next_indices: torch.Tensor
 ```

-Using the `@dataclass` decorator allows for concise and readable class definitions.
+Using Python’s `@dataclass` makes these classes concise and easy to maintain.
-This approach not only simplifies the implementation but also provides a clear structure for the data being exchanged, making it easier to maintain and extend.
+Including explicit types for each attribute also improves IDE support for debugging.

 ## Implementing a ServerHandler

-In traditional FL, the server is responsible for tasks like aggregating data and updating models.
-These tasks can vary significantly depending on the use case.
+The server in an FL setup typically handles aggregating information from clients and updating the global model.
-BlazeFL enhances flexibility by not imposing any predefined aggregation or update functions.
+BlazeFL does not force any specific "aggregation" or "update" strategy.
-Instead, it provides the `ServerHandler` class, which focuses solely on client-server communication as a mandatory requirement.
+Instead, it provides a flexible `ServerHandler` class that focuses on the necessary client-server communication.

-For instance, in DS-FL, the `DSFLServerHandler` class can be implemented by extending the `ServerHandler` class:
+Below is an example for DS-FL:

 ```python
 class DSFLServerHandler(ServerHandler[DSFLUplinkPackage, DSFLDownlinkPackage]):